The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Classification of galaxies

-We adopted the bar strength measurements for each galaxy in the TNG50 simulation from \cite{Khoperskov2024}.
-These bar strengths, denoted as $A_2/A_0$, represent the peak value of the $m=$ 2 Fourier harmonic of the stellar surface density, providing a quantitative measure of the prominence of bar-like structures within the galaxies.
 A higher $A_2/A_0$ value indicates a stronger and more well-defined bar, whereas lower values correspond to galaxies with weak or no bars.
-The galaxies from the TNG50 simulation are categorized into six bins based on their bar strength, ranging from 0.0 to 0.6 in increments of 0.1, with the final bin including all galaxies with bar strength values greater than 0.5.
-This classification allows us to systematically analyze the effects of varying bar strengths on galactic morphology.
+The galaxies from the TNG50 simulation were categorized into six bins based on their bar strength, ranging from 0.0 to 0.6 in increments of 0.1, with the final bin including all galaxies with bar strength values greater than 0.5.
+This classification allowed us to systematically analyze the effects of varying bar strengths on galactic morphology.

 Figure \ref{Fig_BarredGalaxy} shows a representative galaxy from each bar strength bin, illustrating how their structural properties change with increasing $A_2/A_0$.
 The top-left panel features galaxy ID 539667, which has the weakest bar strength at $A_2/A_0=0.05$.
 When viewed face-on, this galaxy appears nearly axisymmetric, with a smooth and circular central region, indicating an absence of any prominent bar.
 Similarly, the top-center panel shows galaxy ID 553837, with a bar strength of $A_2/A_0=0.15$.
 Despite slight irregularities in the central mass distribution, no clear bar structure is evident in this case either.
 These two examples demonstrate that galaxies with very low bar strengths tend to exhibit nearly symmetrical disk structures without elongated central features.
 The top-right and bottom-left panels show galaxies with intermediate bar strengths: galaxy IDs 477328 and 508538, which have medium bar strengths, of $A_2/A_0=0.26$ and 0.35 respectively.
 In contrast to the galaxies in the lowest bin, these galaxies exhibit small but noticeable elongated structures at their centers.
 The central asymmetry becomes more pronounced compared to the nearly circular morphology of the previous examples.
 The emergence of these elongated features marks the transition from a non-barred or weakly barred system to a more structured barred morphology.
 Finally, the bottom-center and bottom-right panels showcase galaxies with stronger bar strengths: galaxy IDs 427548 with $A_2/A_0=0.45$ and 560751 with $A_2/A_0=0.61$.
 Among these, galaxy ID 560751 possesses the strongest bar, displaying a well-defined, elongated structure extending from the galactic center into the outer disk.
 The bar is significantly more prominent than in the previous cases, spanning a large fraction of the galaxy's central region.